instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 Cadence's core abstraction is a fault-oblivious stateful **workflow**.
 A workflow may start other workflows and wait for them to complete, either synchronously or asynchronously.
 These are known as **child workflows**, and are a powerful tool which enable developers to coordinate large and complex tasks within the Cadence framework.

-Child workflows may be developed over time, such as when two existing workflow processes are joined, or designed from the start to take advantage the features available in Cadence.
+Workflows evolve over time and child workflows may develop as a result of that evolutuion, such as when two existing workflow processes are joined, or designed from the start to take advantage the features available in Cadence.

 ![Child workflow diagram](images/TBA.png)